Moussa Hojeij: Ahed

 In 2017, Ahed appointed Hojeij as head coach; he most notably helped them beat Zamalek of Egypt in the 2017 Arab Club Championship, and winning the Lebanese Super Cup against Ansar.
 On 18 December 2017, Hojeij was appointed head coach of Tripoli for the second leg of the season, finishing in eighth place after six wins, seven draws and nine defeats.

 Returns to Nejmeh

 Hojeij returned as head coach of Nejmeh in 2018.
 On 29 June 2020, Hojeij was appointed manager of Nejmeh for the third time, after having coached them between 2011 and 2013, and in 2018.

 He returned to the helm of Nejmeh once again, in February 2022.
 After insulting the Lebanese Football Association (LFA) and its president, following a red card received by Nejmeh during a league match against Safa on 3 April, the LFA suspended Hojeij for one year, and fined him £L25 million.
 The LFA extended the suspension to two years on 11 April.

-Safa
+Safa and Tadamon Sour

 On 9 January 2023, Hojeij was appointed head coach of Safa.
+He became coach of Tadamon Sour in 2024.